How To Get Your Life Together

 But so is rest.

 When’s the last time you had a good night’s sleep?
-How about a day off?
+Or a day off?

 If you only focus on work, you’re setting yourself up for burnout and stress.